twanlass/twanlass.github.io/principles.md

 15. Riding the wave > creating the wave
 16. If you have to eat shit, don't nibble
 17. Observe without judgement
+18. Never quit on a bad day
+19. Start with what it isn't